The Myth of Sexual Peak Ages: Why Your Best Sex Isn't Behind You

 2. Communication skills

 Sex involves navigating vulnerability, desire, boundaries, pleasure, and bodies together with another person.
-That requires:
+That requires the ability to name what you want and don't want, skills for listening without defensiveness, and willingness to talk about difficult topics.

 3. Emotional intimacy and safety